5 Cheery Ways to Enjoy Christmas on a Budget

 A post shared by DollarSprout (@dollarsprout)

-Keep in mind that it might take a little bit of time to complete this step.
+Start with a rough draft and finalize it as you work your way through your list of expenses.
 For example, you might look up the cost of a professional photographer, but then realize you have the perfect selfie to put on your Christmas card instead.

-Or, you might think you want to buy new Christmas decorations for your front lawn, but change your mind once you see the cost.
+Or, you might initially want to buy new Christmas decorations for the front lawn, but change your mind once you see the cost.

 Spend some time doing a little research about the items on your list and try to come up with a total projected expense for the season.
-If you’re not comfortable with this total number, move on to the next step.
+If you’re not comfortable with this total number, edit the items that are the lowest priority or take a look at alternatives in the next step.

 3. Find Ways to Lower Costs